Comparison · 8 min read

 ChannelOS vs NoviSign: no player app, AI drafts the show

-An honest comparison of ChannelOS and NoviSign: NoviSign installs a player app per device; ChannelOS pairs in a TV browser, lets AI draft the whole show, and airs edits everywhere at once.
+An honest comparison of ChannelOS and NoviSign, and why ChannelOS is a NoviSign alternative with no player app: pair a TV in its own browser, let AI draft the whole show, and air edits everywhere at once.

 S By The ChannelOS team